 * They give evasive answers to matter-of-fact questions about gallery policies, about who covers shipping, whether they're insured against loss or damage, how and when artists get paid, whether they've sold any of an artist's work, how much they're selling the art for, where an artist's unsold works of art are being kept, and so on.

 * They don't pay their artists on time.
-Always interview artists who are represented by any gallery you're considering showing with-- before you sign on-- and no matter how desperately you want a show.
-If you find out that they owe money to either one or more of their artists, ask those artists why.
+Always interview artists who are represented by any gallery you're considering showing with before you sign on and no matter how desperate you are for a show.
+If you find out they owe money to either one or more of their artists, ask those artists why.
 Nonpayment is almost always a bad sign, unless within the accepted guidelines of a contract.
 Nonpayment coupled with refusal to either negotiate or discuss the matter is typically a terminal sign.
 And don't think the situation's going to be any different for you than it is for the other artists.
-Delusional thinking is never conducive to success.

 * Without telling their artists, they either keep pieces of art for themselves or sell them, and then instead of returning them when the artists ask for them back, claim they've already been returned.
 (In other words, make sure you have complete written records of all consigned artworks and that both parties sign off on every single sale or transfer.)